MadMerick01/BolidesTheCutbyAbleMerick/README.md

 ### You transport value.
 Watch the road.

 A career expansion for **BeamNG.drive** that introduces crime, risk, and chaos
 into the otherwise safe and predictable.
-You will need to use strategy in vehicle choice and upgrades
+You will need to use strategy in vehicle choice and upgrades in order to keep your hard earned gains

-**Bolides – The Cut** is a career add-on for BeamNG.drive designed to work alongside
+**Works with**
 **Vanilla Career** and **RLS Career**.

-Where traditional career gameplay rewards consistency, safety, and optimisation,
-Bolides – The Cut introduces **unpredictability**.

-It is the *yin* to career mode’s *yang*.

 In standard career play, you build wealth through planning and discipline.

 **Bolides – The Cut exists to disrupt that.**

 As you move value across the map, criminal events may unfold:
-- Ambushes
+- Ambushes (EMP disables your vehicle to be robbed)
-- Roadside attacks
-- Opportunistic theft
+- Theft (up to half money total in your wallet)
-- Vehicle damage at the worst possible moment
+- Bullet damage at the worst possible moment (bullet damage is explosive knocks to jbeams/ physics based collision damage)

 Every run carries risk.